 Fats and oils are affected by oxidation from the oxygen in the air and light.
 Even in oxygen-free storage, all fats will go rancid all of the time.

-Package fats in an airtight container and they will last longer but will still go rancid via chemical breakdown.
+Package fats in an airtight container.
+They will last longer but will still go rancid via chemical breakdown.

 What happens if you don’t get enough fat in a survival situation?

-According to Ashley Reaver, a registered dietitian in Oakland, California, there are six signs your body needs more fat.
+Ashley Reaver, a registered dietitian in Oakland, California, has six signs that your body needs more fat.

 - Joint Ache